 While you want clients to see great, high-resolution examples of your work, the size of each image and the number of images on a page will affect that page's load time.
 To avoid issues, we recommend formatting your images for display on the web and limiting the number of images per page.
 If you have a large photo set, it can help to divide this between multiple pages.
 This ensures that your photos not only look great, but load quickly, even on mobile devices.

-It can be helpful to design your site with the goal of booking new clients.
-The features below make it easy for anyone who likes your work to contact you or sign up for a service.
+If you site's goal is to book new clients, you can use the features below to make it easier for anyone who likes your work to contact you or sign up for a service.

 Form Blocks add customizable forms to any content area on your site.
 While an email address is great for general contact, the Form Block encourages visitors to answer questions and provide detailed information, helping you avoid unnecessary back and forth.
-A Form Block and a Gallery Block make an excellent home page, or you can create a standalone Contact Page.
+A Form Block is great for your homepage, or you can create a standalone contact page.

 Announcement bars display a clickable banner at the top of your site.
 If you're running a seasonal special or other promotion, this is a great way to highlight that information for visitors.